-- The maturity schedule to identify maturity "gaps" in the various time frames. - Deposit concentration report to identify possible increases in amounts and maturities that may affect the Bank's liquidity.
+- The maturity schedule to identify maturity "gaps" in the various time frames. - liquidity.

 The Bank has a Liquidity Contingency Plan in place, which was designed to monitor a series of indicators that could trigger a liquidity event, with potential impact on the Bank's operations and establishes an action plan so that the Bank's liquidity is always assured.